Wisdom tooth removal is one of the most common outpatient procedures done by an oral surgeon.

 Swelling begins to go down after day three, while bruising tends to disappear in-between the first and second weeks.
 You can speed up the process by applying ice packs to your jaw.
 This helps fight inflammation and may reduce the pain you feel after wisdom tooth surgery.

 Now that you know what to do, what can’t you do following the removal of your wisdom teeth?

 Any form of tobacco, from chew to cigars, can lead to a dry socket.
 The same goes for a straw and any alcohol consumption.
-Avoiding these will keep your wound lubricated, helping to prevent a painful dry socket and infection.
+Avoiding these will keep your wisdom teeth wound lubricated, helping to prevent a painful dry socket and infection.

 Eating chewy or tough foods is also problematic.
-Hard foods could damage newly forming tissue, while chewy foods made become stuck in the wound and prevent healing.
+Hard foods could damage newly forming tissue, while chewy foods made become stuck in the wisdom teeth wound and prevent healing.
 Both can also cause bacterial infections if they become stuck for too long.

-Failure to clean the wound is something most people struggle with.
+Failure to clean the wisdom teeth wound is something most people struggle with.
 Around the one-month mark after surgery, patients often contract infections from poor oral hygiene habits.
 If you don’t regularly use a mouthwash as part of your routine, now is the time to incorporate one.

 While you can eventually brush over the area where your wisdom teeth used to be, antiseptic mouthwash kills bacteria that regular brushing might otherwise miss.
 This practice is excellent for cleaning the wound after surgery and a general practice that leads to lifelong dental health.

 All of this information can be a lot to remember, which is why most dentists give out a pamphlet explaining what you should do after the surgery.
 To make things simple, here are the Do’s and Don’ts after wisdom tooth extraction.